Homelessness – a conversation determined by you

 Supporters of policy proposals like increasing density and rent control say these changes will make a dent in the homelessness crisis.
 What should voters and elected officials know about major pieces of legislation and ballot measures that could impact them?

-Join KPCC In Person for a discussion on this important issue Thursday, September 6, at the Japanese American National Museum in downtown Los Angeles.
-KPCC’s Libby Denkmann will lead a conversation with city leaders working on the frontlines of L.A.’s homelessness crisis.
+KPCC In Person hosted a discussion on this important issue on Thursday, September 6, at the Japanese American National Museum in downtown Los Angeles.
+KPCC’s Libby Denkmann led a conversation with city leaders working on the frontlines of L.A.’s homelessness crisis.